Savory Sweet Potatoes are oven roasted with rosemary and finished off with Parmesan for a simple, healthy, flavorful side dish!

 In summary?
 My whole family loves 'em...and we eat a lot of 'em come November.

 I have to admit, however, that I usually prepare sweet potatoes that are, well, sweet.
-So today’s Roasted Parmesan Roasted Sweet Potatoes were a definite departure from the typical around here.
+So today's Savory Sweet Potatoes with Rosemary & Parmesan were a definite departure from the typical around here.
 But I am pleased to report that they were absolutely delicious!

-I’m a big fan of sweet + savory, and that’s exactly what these are.
-They’re quick and simple to make, too!
+I'm a big fan of sweet + savory, and I'm a big fan of roasted veggies, and that's exactly what these are.

 Easy as (sweet potato) pie, right?